 This means that, as we are responsible for balancing the islands’ supply and demand, we are also the System Operator (SO) on Shetland.

-Most of Shetland’s electricity is currently supplied by two fossil-fuel power stations, with the remainder being supplied by wind generators.
+Most of Shetland’s electricity is currently supplied by two fossil-fuel power stations, with the remainder being supplied by renewable generators.

 Shetland’s main electricity generation sources are: